Projek: High Council

 Projek: High Council is a 2023 Malaysian television drama series created by Anwari Ashraf who also served as the co-director with Zulaikha Zakaria.
 Starring Mierul Aiman, Amir Ahnaf, Nadhir Nasar, Naim Daniel, Yusof Hashim and Daiyan Trisha, the series is the follow up to Projek: Anchor SPM (2021) and tells the story of gangsterism and school bullying in a boarding school which took inspiration from true stories.
 The series was aired as part of the Astro Originals brand and premiered on Astro GO from January 14 till 18 March 2023.
 The series is also known for propelling its two main casts, Mierul Aiman dan Amir Ahnaf into stardom.

 Premise

 Fakhri and Naim are the two brothers that have been separated since their childhood and finally meet again at the Ungku Dermat College (Kolej Ungku Dermat; KUDRAT), a prestigious boarding school.
-Both joined a traditional competition called "Pilihanraya" with is held secretly by the "High Council".
+Both joined a traditional competition called "Pilihanraya" which is held secretly by the "High Council".
 The winner of the match would be named the most powerful student in KUDRAT.